google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-03.markdown

 ## Test it out

-* When first run, your app should immediately show the user the forecast from `initialWeatherForecast`
+* When first run, your app should immediately show the user the forecast from `initialWeatherForecast`.
-* Add a new city and verify the two cards are shown
+* Add a new city and verify that two cards are shown.
 * Refresh the browser and verify that the app loads both forecasts and shows the latest information.

-<a href="https://weather-pwa-sample.firebaseapp.com/step-03/" class="mdl-button mdl-js-button mdl-button--raised mdl-button--colored">Try it</a>
+<a href="https://weather-pwa-sample.firebaseapp.com/step-04/" class="mdl-button mdl-js-button mdl-button--raised mdl-button--colored">Try it</a>